ember-learn/guides-source/guides/release/typescript/application-development/testing.md

 A common scenario in Ember tests, especially integration tests, is setting some value on the `this` context of the tests, so that it can be used in the context of the test.
 The Ember types refer to this as the `TestContext`.

 For example, we might need to set up a `User` type to pass into a `Profile` component.
-We’re going to start by defining a basic `User` and `Profile` so that we have a good idea of what we’re testing.
+We're going to start by defining a basic `User` and `Profile` so that we have a good idea of what we're testing.
 The `User` type is very simple, just an `interface`:

 ```typescript {data-filename="app/types/user.ts"}
 export default interface User {